Trump faces mounting demands to leave office or face impeachment for inciting Capitol mob attack

 Still, removing Trump by the one means available to Congress is a tall order in the days remaining in his presidency.
 House Speaker Nancy Pelosi (D-Calif.) has not made a formal determination to move forward with a second impeachment, even as she consulted Friday with the chairman of the Joint Chiefs of Staff about curbing Trump’s ability to launch nuclear weapons.
 Trump was previously impeached by the Democratic-controlled House for seeking to pressure Ukraine to dig up dirt on Biden; he was later acquitted by the GOP-controlled Senate.

-In a letter to Democratic lawmakers, Pelosi described speaking to the chairman of the Joint Chiefs of Staff, Gen. Mark A. Milley, “to discuss available precautions for preventing an unstable president from initiating military hostilities or accessing the launch codes and ordering a nuclear strike.”
+In a letter to Democratic lawmakers, Pelosi described speaking to the Joint Chiefs chairman, Gen. Mark A. Milley, “to discuss available precautions for preventing an unstable president from initiating military hostilities or accessing the launch codes and ordering a nuclear strike.”
 She further described Trump as “unhinged” and said lawmakers “must do everything that we can” to protect the nation from him.

-In a statement Friday evening, Pelosi reiterated that she and other House Democrats hope Trump will proactively resign.
+In a statement Friday evening, Pelosi reiterated that she and other House Democrats hope Trump will resign.
 But if he doesn’t, the House will move forward with legislation drafted by Rep. Jamie Raskin (D-Md.) that will create a commission on presidential disabilities to prepare for action under the 25th Amendment, as well as a motion for impeachment.

 “With great respect, our deliberations will continue,” she said.